-Not all crimes are reported.
-The data for rape as reported by the UCR and the NCVS are quite different, suggesting that for various reasons, many rapes are not reported.
+Unfortunately, not all crimes are reported to law enforcement.
+The data for rape as reported by the UCR and the NCVS are quite different, suggesting that for various reasons, many rapes go unreported.
 The most common reason given by victims of violent crime (including rape) for not reporting a crime was that it was a private or personal matter.
 Nonreporting is also attributed to fear of reprisal, embarrassment, or the belief that the victim may not be believed.
+The questionnaire in Appendix C is designed to assess victimization and official reporting.